muhammadahmad1857/shop-chat-agent-shopify/README.md

 ### Components
 This app consists of two main components:

-1. **Backend**: A Remix app server that handles communication with Claude, processes chat messages, and acts as an MCP Client.
+1. **Backend**: A React Router app server that handles communication with Claude, processes chat messages, and acts as an MCP Client.
 2. **Chat UI**: A Shopify theme extension that provides the customer-facing chat interface.

 When you start the app, it will:
-- Start Remix in development mode.
+- Start React Router in development mode.
 - Tunnel your local server so Shopify can reach it.
 - Provide a preview URL to install the app on your development store.